Nick Gamse concentrates his practice in First Amendment and media law, and complex civil litigation.

 - Representation of major accounting, consulting and law firms in various professional services litigation.

 - Representation of pharmaceutical company in prominent qui tam lawsuit brought against multiple specialty pharmacy providers.
+The court partially granted a motion to dismiss and the case was successfully resolved.

 - Representation of group of local television stations as plaintiffs in a putative class action alleging civil antitrust violations based on performing rights organization’s licensing practices.*